 Oh yeah!
 Duh — I love the new Jesus and Mary Chain!”

 Downtown Randall Brown writes a weekly column for the USA Today network’s Knoxville News Sentinel and fronts the band Quartjar – buy their just released new album Squatch: An Odyssey In Space and Time on bandcamp.
-Here’s his recent report on The Flaming Lips’ “Brainville” Rye Whiskey.
+Here’s his recent profile on the origins of Deerhoof, and his report on The Flaming Lips’ “Brainville” Rye Whiskey and his connection.
 Follow him at twitter.com/RandallMBrown.

 Zoya Feldman from Hype Machine linked us to Stack, the site’s weekly “mix of the most interesting new music on the web, handpicked by the Hype Machine team.”